Continuous Test Orchestration And Execution Platform Online

 16 Best Ruby Frameworks For Web Development

 Ruby is a programming language that has been accepted with open arms since 1995, and thanks to its open-source nature, it is still growing every day.
 Ruby is fast, object-oriented, and secure, which brings a dynamic nature into the project with an MVC support structure that makes development more comfortable than ever.
 With start-ups openly accepting Ruby, the language has shown remarkable progress in almost every field, especially web development.
-Ruby’s popularity motivated people to take the development to the next level and bring out some best ruby frameworks for the developers.
+Ruby’s popularity motivated people to take the development to the next level and bring out some best ruby automation testing frameworks for the developers.

 Some frameworks are built to ease out middleware and request/response of the application.
 Some are made for REST APIs and others for web applications.
 Collecting the best ruby frameworks from across the globe, in this post, we’ll talk about these frameworks and how each framework lets the developer take advantage of Ruby.